Westerface/software-design-vu/docs/assignment2.md

 #### DashboardForm.java (introduced v1.0 still alive)
 This class will paint the all dashboard screen.
 This will be the initial state of the application.
-In this screen we will have a list of the recently added snippets that will instantiates the AllSnippetsListRenderer in order to populate the list.
+In this screen, we will have a list of the recently added snippets that will instantiate the AllSnippetsListRenderer in order to populate the list.
 Moreover, we will have the options to Add Snippet, see All Snippets and change Settings.
-This options will be provided with separated buttons in order to be able to change the state of the application so we can repaint the other screens.
+These options will be provided with separate buttons in order to be able to change the state of the application so we can repaint the other screens.

 `private ImageIcon getScaledImageIcons(ImageIcon imageIcon, int width, int height)`\
 Get button icons